 The faculty reported the following financial relationships or relationships to products or devices they or their spouses/life partners have with commercial interest related to the content of this activity:

 Dr Cortés disclosed that he has received consulting fees from Celgene and Roche and fees for non-CME services from Celgene, Eisai, Novartis, and Roche.
-He has agreed to disclose any unlabeled/unapproved uses of drugs or products referenced in hiser presentation.
+He has agreed to disclose any unlabeled/unapproved uses of drugs or products referenced in his presentation.

 Dr Hurvitz disclosed that she has received consulting fees from Genentech.
-She has also performed contracted research for Amgen, Bayer, Biomarin, Boehringer Ingelheim, Genentech, GlaxoSmithKline, Lilly, Novartis, and OBI Pharma, and Roche.
+She has also performed contracted research for Amgen, Bayer, Biomarin, Boehringer Ingelheim, Genentech, GlaxoSmithKline, Lilly, Novartis, OBI Pharma, and Roche.
 She has agreed to disclose any unlabeled/unapproved uses of drugs or products referenced in her presentation.